UC Santa Barbara Ranked 7th Best Public University in the U.S. in 2020

 Department of Communication Ranked #6 in the World

-The 2019 Academic Ranking of World Universities ranks the UCSB Department of Communication #5 out of 300.
+The 2020 Academic Ranking of World Universities ranks the UCSB Department of Communication #6 out of 300.
 This overall ranking is based on several criteria, including publications, citation impact, international collaboration, papers published in top journals, and significant awards.
-UCSB is the only California university in the top 20 in this field and climebed from eight to fifth in just a year.
-Click here for the full news story (.pdf).
-(The article incorrectly states the ranking is national, but it is global.)
+UCSB is the only California university in the top 20 in this field.

 UCSB Has One of the Best Communication Programs in the Country, According to @CollegeFactual Rankings

 UCSB has one of the best Communication programs in the country, according to @CollegeFactual rankings.
 The program at UCSB was ranked #13 out of 524 colleges and universities, making it one of the top schools for Communication students in the country.
 This puts the school’s program in the Top 5% of all communication programs in the United States.
 UCSB has achieved this ranking 2 years in a row.
 UCSB’s communication program has also been ranked #3 out of 36 colleges in the state of California.
 This puts the communication program at UCSB in the top 10% of all programs in the state.
 UCSB improved its position 1 slot over the previous year’s ranking of 4.
 For the full report, click here.

 UC Santa Barbara Highly Ranked on Multiple Dimensions in 2018

 Over the last year, UCSB has scored among the best of the best on a host of university and college rankings, from Leiden to Net Impact to the Sierra Club to U.S. News & World Report..

 Department of Communication Ranks Second in Doctoral Programs Based on Citations per Faculty Publications